NifftySwiggle/Arduino-Keypad/README.md

 # Arduino-Keypad 🎛️⚡
 Custom macro pad powered by Arduino + Python.
 Remap keys, manage profiles, and automate workflows with style.

+## Upload
+Upload ardunio_keypad.ino to your Arduino Uno

 ## 🚀 Download
 Grab the standalone `.exe` from [Releases](https://github.com/YOUR_USERNAME/NifftySwiggle-Keypad/releases)